-- In infants, the color and consistency of stool in differs according to the type of formula they are given, or if they are breast-fed.
-Babies fed formula may also deal with harder stools/more constipation compared to breast-fed babies.
-(8) When babies start eating solid foods, certain veggies or fruits might cause green poop in babies.
+- In infants, the color and consistency of stool differs according to the type of formula they are given or if they are breastfed.
+Babies fed formula may also deal with harder stools/more constipation compared to breastfed babies.
+When babies start eating solid foods, certain veggies or fruits might cause green poop in babies.

 Other than green poops, there are also other reasons you might develop abnormal stool colors.
 For example, you may have blood in your stool or mucus in your poop.

-- Black poops usually a sign that you may be internally bleeding, so if this persists for more than 2–3 poops, you will want to consult a physician.
+- Black poops usually a sign that you may be internally bleeding, so if this persists for more than two to three poops, you want to consult a physician.